Dux Factory: Plant #1

 The factory was established in Moscow in 1893 as a bicycle production plant.
 Production shifted to aircraft manufacturing in 1910.
 During World War I Dux produced Morane-Saulnier G, Voisin L, Voisin LAS, Nieuport 17, Nieuport 24, Farman family of aircraft including models IV, VII, XVI, and XXX, as well as a large number of military bicycles.

-After the October Revolution. the plant was named "Aircraft Plant #1 named after OSOAVIAKHIM" or "GAZ No. 1".
+After the October Revolution. the plant was named "Aircraft Plant #1 named after OSOAVIAKHIM" or "GAZ No. 1" (In this context, GAZ stands for Gosudarstvenny Aviatsionny Zavod, State Aircraft Plant).
 Farmans and Nieuports were left in production.

 In 1923 a design bureau was established at the plant, headed by Nikolai Nikolaevich Polikarpov; this would later become known as the Polikarpov Design Bureau.
 Production models included I-5, I-15, I-15bis, I-153, I-16, R-5, and R-Zet aircraft.
 Polikarpov also built Airco DH.9A (which later became Polikarpov R-1/Polikarpov R-2) and Airco DH.4 during the 1920s and 1930s.

 Plant #1 produced the MiG-3 before evacuation in October 1941.
 Plant #1 was evacuated to Samara in 1941, becoming the Kuibyshev Aviation Plant.
 In 1958 it shifted its production to rockets, and became known as the Samara Progress plant.